0xPolygon/devrel-docs/docs/agglayer/ditl.md

    to the next step.
 2. Mint 50 USDT on SwaderChain in favor of Bob, with a reference note to the previous step.
-3. Batch these two steps into a single transaction to be sequenced on the AggLayer.
+3. Batch these two steps into a single transaction for inclusion in the AggLayer.

 With the intent now clear, we need proofs that these steps are valid for them to execute.
-The AggLayer takes over by processing the batch.

 ## Authenticator, Prover, Aggregator, and Settler

-An authenticator is a component which authenticates the block production of a chain.
+An authenticator is a component which authenticates the block production of a chain and the exit tree submitted by the chain.

 Each chain provides its own authenticator to the AggLayer, such that the AggLayer can run checks against it.
 If a block and the chain's Pessimistic Proof are authenticated with the Prover, the Aggregator will aggregate them into a single proof.
 This proof is then sent to the Settler (in this case a tool called Ethereman) which will send it to the L1 for final settlement.

 In the phase before settling but after verifying proofs, the state of the chains is still in the AggLayer.
 In [pragmatism](trust.md), this is the state that is